 One of the challenges when travelling in a group is to make everyone arrive on time.
 And if that’s a cold January morning, it is much bigger challenge.
 Surprisingly all of us were 15 minute before the train departure time at Aberdeen rail station.
 (Probably our first clue about what to expect on the next two days!).
 Just as we settled down, the train started rolling towards Inverness – our first stop.
 We changed train to Aviemore at Inverness, and the scenery outside the window gradually started turning white (just the frost around Inverness) as the train rolled on westwards.
 We got down at Aviemore and there, snow welcomed us.
-Without wasting time we head out to catch up some lunch and decide on the plan next.
+Without wasting time, we head out to catch up some lunch and decide on the plan next.
 While we were stuffing ourselves, the nature had its own plan.
-It started snowing heavily (our second clue) and only thing we could manage was to head towards Youth Hostel like a herd of sheep – with heads down.
-For rest of the afternoon and evening, we were confined to four walls of the youth hostel – watching the snow out of the window and we temporarily converted the youth hostel’s dining room as place for some games.
+It started snowing heavily (our second clue) and the only thing we could manage was to head towards the Youth Hostel like a herd of sheep – with heads down.
+For the rest of the afternoon and evening, we were confined to four walls of the youth hostel – watching the snow out of the window, and we temporarily converted the youth hostel’s dining room as a place for some games.

 Next day morning looked promising with a bit of clear skies and no snow showers.
 We got ready quickly and there we were waiting for the bus to take us to the base station of Cairngorms mountains.
 We waited in the cold huddled in the lone bus shelter, as the scheduled time of bus passed by.
-20 minutes later we go to know from couple of guys who were also waiting for the bus that if it gets this much delayed, that means there will be no bus.
+20 minutes later we go to know from a couple of guys who were also waiting for the bus that if it gets this much delayed, that means there will be no bus.
 We quickly hailed two taxis to takes to our destination to the mountains.
-Half an hour later, we were excited at the prospect of honing our skiing skills at the peak but only to be welcomed by howling wind and plenty of snow.
+Half an hour later, we were excited at the prospect of honing our skiing skills at the peak, but only to be welcomed by howling wind and plenty of snow.
 We were in for more disappointment as we learnt that the funicular train was cancelled due to heavy gale up to speeds of 80 mile per hour at the peak.
 Not to be completely disappointed, we had our share of fun playing snowball, getting hit & wet.
 Tired and completely numb, as we huddled around the fire to get warmed inside Cas Bar, we were in for another twist.
 Folks at the base station announced that they will be closing down and evacuating the station due to heavy gale picking up.
 With no means of transport to go back – no bus and taxis not coming back due to bad weather – we were completely stranded!
 As we took shelter from heavy snow and wind, moods varied in the group.